4mber/Udacity-Website-Optimization-Project/README.md

 ## Website Performance Optimization Portfolio Project!

+This is a project completed to fulfill a requirement for the Udacity Front End Web Development Nanodegree!
+Here we are given a website which performs very slowly, and must edit the files given so that the site continues to look and function in the same way, except much more efficiently.
+The requirements met were that the page runs at 60 frames per second, and receives a Google PageSpeed Insights score of at least 90 for both mobile and desktop.

 ### Getting started:
 1. [Here's the demo!](https://4mber.github.io/Udacity-Website-Optimization-Project/)
 1. To inspect the site on your phone, you can run a local server: